 This method is generally used by merchants who prefer using their own sales effort (sales pages, website, etc.) to complete or close the sale with a prospective customer.

-In this case, the merchant needs to have information about conversion rates for its product.
+In this case, the merchant needs information about its product’s conversion rates.
 For example, if one out of every 25 people visiting the site buys the product, the price of making a sale comes out to be 25 x (amount paid per action).

 From the affiliate’s point of view, getting somebody (prospective customer) to fill in the form (the action) ensures the merchant’s payment.
 Getting a sale out of the customer is then up to the merchant.